peterkort/siggraph-practice-2018/semantic soft segmentation/README.md

 Caffe is a simple apt-get install.
 But.
 I can't seem to make the deeplabv2 model work.
 The internets suggest that caffe models often require a specific version of caffe (sometimes uniquely modified by the model makers).
 I can't find any suggestion which version the models were made with.

 Next stop, TensorFlow...

+ok, apparently TensorFlow isn't supported on Debian.
+I now have Ubuntu up and running happily(ish) and I can even import tensorflow successfully!
+I suspect none of the cuda libraries are actually set up.. there's talk on the internet about different path env variables.